joostdecock/site/pages/docs/designer/tutorial/part-1.md

 );
 ```

-This time, point `4` is the result of shifting point 2 (the right of our opening) upwards
+This time, point `4` is the result of shifting point 2 (the right of our opening) downwards
-(-90 degrees means upwards because we start at 3 o'clock and count counter-clockwise)
+(-90 degrees means downward because we start at 3 o'clock and count counter-clockwise)
-with half of the Y-value of point 2.
+by half of the Y-value of point 1.

-Point `4` will have the same X-value as point `2`, but half of it's Y-value.
+Point `4` will have the same X-value as point `2`, and half of the point `1` Y-value.

 #### Say hi to Bezier curves